 Step 5) We will get the result in the target Snowflake database with only 4 records as expected.

-TASK 2: Concatenation of existing columns from source data and introducing new columns at Target database
+TASK 2: Concatenation of existing columns from source data and introduction new columns at the Target database

 Source Database: MySQL Workbench